How to Fix Exposed Tree Roots

 This is the preferred option and is also the easiest.
 Carefully remove the remaining grass around the base of the tree and replace it with a thick layer of mulch which will cushion and insulate the roots, discourage pedestrian traffic, and eliminate the need for mowing.

 Exposed tree roots aren't the only safety hazard in and around the home.
-Find other ways to keep your home safe and secure with these tips from Mr. Handyman®.
 For help with removing exposed tree roots and all your other landscaping needs, call The Grounds Guys at (888) 972-8063 or contact us online to request an estimate today.